GPS Tracking Laws By State in 2025

 New Mexico

-In New Mexico, GPS tracking falls under its anti-stalking law, 30-3A-3, which prevents the use of any device to follow, monitor or surveil a specific individual as part of a pattern of conduct that threatens death, bodily harm, sexual assault, confinement or restraint.
+In New Mexico, there aren’t laws against GPS tracking directly.
+However, GPS tracking could fall under its anti-stalking law, 30-3A-3, which prevents the use of any device to follow, monitor, or surveil a specific individual as part of a pattern of conduct that threatens death, bodily harm, sexual assault, confinement, or restraint.

 North Carolina